 The Importance of Broken Bowls

 This morning I sat down at the breakfast table to journal.
 I looked at my bowl of cereal and noticed the chipped ceramic.
 I proceed to write for ten minutes about how pissed off I am that the beautiful new bowls I finally treated myself to are already ruined.
-Plus a blue one is missing — a casualty of clumsy dishwashing.
+Plus a blue one is no longer with us — a casualty of clumsy dishwashing.

 Then cue the drama, and I’m writing about how I’ll never have anything nice in this world, how sharing my space requires all these sacrifices, how my To Do list is eternally recreating itself… and I’ll never win.